 - 4 ears fresh corn on the cob

 - 2 ½ tablespoons white miso paste

 - Shuck corn on the cob and discard the husks.

-- Using a sheet tray to contain the mess, place cobs at a 45 degree angle on the sheet tray and remove the kernels from the cobs using a paring knife.
-Keep corn cobs for vegetable stock if desired.
+- Using a sheet tray to contain the mess, place a cob at a 45 degree angle on the sheet tray and remove the kernels from the cobs using a paring knife.
+Repeat with all ears of corn.
+Keep corn cobs for corn stock if desired.

 - In a 10-12 inch skillet, melt butter over medium low/medium heat (the butter should not immediately brown when added, but lightly foam and melt.
 If it burns, it is too hot, discard and start again).

-- Add in corn and stir every 30 seconds until bright yellow, about 3 minutes total.
+- Add in corn kernels and stir every 30 seconds until bright yellow, about 3 minutes total.

 - One the corn is cooked, add in the miso paste and stir until it dissolves then turn off the heat.